genomicsclass/leanpub/manuscript/interactions_and_contrasts.md

 #### Examining the coefficient estimates

-Now we show the coefficient estimates  from the linear model with arrows arrows (code not shown).
+Now we show the coefficient estimates  from the linear model with arrows (code not shown).

 ![Diagram of the coefficients in the linear model.
 The green arrow indicates the Intercept term, which rises from zero to the mean of the reference group (here the 'pull' samples).
 The orange arrow indicates the difference between the push group and the pull group, which is negative in this example.
 The circles show the individual samples, jittered horizontally to avoid overplotting.](images/R/interactions_and_contrasts-tmp-spider_main_coef-1.png)